Patricio-Simoes/Algorithms-Data-Structures/Subway_Network_Final/README.txt

-A program written in C that simulates a subway network.
+Program written in C that makes use of Binary Trees.
-By default it has 5 available lines, each line can be manually read from a file after choosing menu option 1.
-After that you dispose of a few functions to change the stations data.
-This program was written using linked lists.
+It simulates a Tennis Tournament where the players are read from a file and whoever sits on the root is the winner.